 1008 | [ Continuing my study of Scanlon’s book, What We Owe To Each Other… ]

 Ah, I take it that this sentence means that Scanlon holds a kind of “deterrence” view of the aim of enforced punishment.

-He writes: “But in the case of punishment, when this harm does occur it is deliberately inflicted on particular people, as required by the institution itself.
+“But in the case of punishment, when this harm does occur it is deliberately inflicted on particular people, as required by the institution itself.
 It is an essential part of the institution of punishment that those who violate the law should be punished, but it is no part of the waste-removal program that those who go to the excavation site should suffer contamination.
 Thus, since a policy of deliberately inflicting harm is more difficult to justify than a policy of creating a risk while trying (no doubt imperfectly) to protect people against it, the institution of punishment carries a heavier burden of justification than the program of waste removal.” (p.265)